Are your deals turning into ghost stories? 9 ways to minimize the risk of prospect ghosting

-That would mean that I would no longer be doing reach outs, nor would anyone else on my team.
-If you wanted to talk about potentially purchasing in the future, you could absolutely reach out, though, and we could pick up where we left off.
+That would mean that I would no longer be doing reachouts, nor would anyone else on my team.
+If you wanted to talk about potentially purchasing in the future, you could absolutely get in touch, though, and we could pick up where we left off.

 I know we had some great chats, so I just want to make sure we’re on the same page.

 Feels pretty vulnerable, right?
 Vulnerability is valuable.
 Treat your prospects with integrity and respect, and you’ll get integrity and respect back.
-Using this reach out is one of the best ways to get a candid snapshot into how your contacts are feeling.
+Using this approach is one of the best ways to get a candid snapshot of how your contacts are feeling.

 We all get ghosted

-Use creative reach outs and methodologies to try to re-engage your customers as best you can.
+Use creative outreach and methodologies to try to re-engage your customers as best you can.
 Honesty and transparency are excellent traits to rely on — your customers will feel more comfortable shooting straight with you if they know you’d do the same for them.
 And, of course, if they never reach out again, no worries.
-As any good friend will tell you — there’s plenty of fish in the sea.
+As my friends keep telling me — there’s plenty of fish in the sea.